 - POEDs must be stored in lockers at all times, which includes class time, assemblies or any school wide event.
 All teachers will follow the same requirement in every classroom or school related activity.
 This means that POED may not be in backpacks, binders or in student pockets.

-- Teachers will ensure that students have access to the needed school-based technology, and will follow the needed sanitizing processes for shared equipment.
+- Teachers will ensure that students have access to the needed school-based technology.
 In some cases, should a teacher require the use of POEDs for a particular learning task, they will accompany the class to their lockers to retrieve the POEDs and will also supervise students in returning them to their lockers for safe-keeping upon the conclusion of the learning task.

 - POEDs may only be accessed for personal use during nutrition break, before and after school, and lunchtime.
 Students may not use their POEDs for personal use during or between classes.